eagronin/weather-clustering-analyze/README.md

 	parallel_coordinates(data, 'prediction', color = my_colors, marker='o')
 ```

-The code in the remainder of this section calls the functions above to create the elbow plot and fit the k-means algorithm for the chosen number of clusters.
+The code in the remainder of this section calls the functions above to create an elbow plot and fit the k-means algorithm for the chosen number of clusters.

 The following code calculates WSSE for each number of clusters ranging from 2 to 30: